Skip to main content

 Addressing smoke infiltration in residential settings

 Smoke infiltration in the home is a problem for many Victorians.
-Quit is frequently contacted by members of the public who are concerned about secondhand tobacco smoke entering their homes from neighbouring properties.
-Exposure to secondhand smoke in the home is not only unpleasant, it is also harmful to health.
+Quit is frequently contacted by members of the public who are concerned about second-hand tobacco smoke entering their homes from neighbouring properties.
+Exposure to second-hand smoke in the home is not only unpleasant, it is also harmful to health.

-In particular, Quit and Cancer Council Victoria recommend the following actions be taken as a priority:
+Quit and Cancer Council Victoria recommend the following actions be taken as a priority:

 1. The Owners Corporations Act 2006 (Vic) and the Model Rules be amended to ensure residents in single-level developments are afforded the same level of protection from the harms of smoke infiltration as residents of multi-level developments.